-One thing you can do, when monsters aren’t trying to murder you, is hang out at home and make stuff.
+Outside of battling beasties and curating crops, one of the things you can do in Square Enix’s exciting RPG slash farming sim is hang out at home and make stuff.
 This is where Harvestella’s crafting comes in, letting you combine different materials to make something greater than the sum of its parts.
 Just imagine Animal Crossing, but also everything outside the island is just awful.

 Or, imagine Rune Factory, which is a very similar concept, as you can see in our Rune Factory 5 review.
 If you’re not into the farming life, we’ve got more action coming to our Switches on the Nier Automata Switch release date, or you can check out our Nier Automata 2B and Nier Automata 9S guides if you’re a little unsure what’s going on with those weird robots.